-It’s ironic to think something positive about this change when it’s making me feel like a fish trapped in a drying pond, but if there is one good thing that has come out of this horrendous gentrification, it is that the city has become a nice place for kids to grow up in.
-My biggest dilemma these days … I want germs for myself, but not for my kids.
-Having a family is not simple.
+It’s difficult to think of anything positive about these changes when it makes me feel like a fish trapped in a dried out pond.
+But if pressed I can say that despite this horrendous gentrification the city is now a nice place for kids to grow up.
+My biggest dilemma these days…I want germs for myself, but not for my kids.
+Having a family sure does complicate things.

 (Here is another irony.
-T, who was homeless and couldn’t tell the difference between a shooting gallery and an art gallery when we used to hang out together, is now a professor at one of the ivys, and his two kids go to one of the best private schools in the city.)
+T, who was homeless and couldn’t tell the difference between a shooting gallery and an art gallery when we used to hang out together, is now a professor at one of the Ivys, and his two kids go to one of the best private schools in the city.)

 I’ve been thinking a lot about this question and feel moved to respond.